Convex cores for actions on finite-rank median algebras: Actions of polycyclic groups.

 \subsection{Lineal median spaces.}

 We now restrict to the setting of (not necessarily complete or connected) finite-rank median spaces.

 The proof of the next lemma requires a certain familiarity with our previous work in \cite{Fio1}.
-Still, this is a very predictable result and we hope that the reader will not find this troubling.
+Still, this is a rather predictable result and we hope that the reader will not find this troubling.

 \begin{lem} \begin{enumerate} \item[] \item If $X$ is a lineal, finite-rank median space, then its metric completion $\wh X$ is also lineal. \item Every lineal median space of rank $r$ can be isometrically embedded in $(\R^r,d_{\ell_1})$. \end{enumerate} \end{lem} \begin{proof} Part~(2) follows from part~(1) and \cite[Proposition~2.19]{Fio1}.
 Thus, we only prove part~(1).